-If you’d like to order your own food sensitivity test via Everlywell, please visit Everlywell and add the food sensitivity test to your cart.
+I believe it can’t hurt to get a peek at what’s going on inside you.
+If you’d like to take a food sensitivity test of your own, please visit Everlywell.com and add the food sensitivity test to your cart.
 Enter the coupon code GFJenny to get 10% off your test.
-Please note this is my affiliate/partner link, so when you use the coupon, you get 10% off and I get a small revenue share.

 - The Truth About Food Sensitivity Testing and Elimination Diets